sebastianttr/raumklima_mobile_app/README.md

 # Raumklima Mobile App using Flutter

 This application serves the purpose to show the enviromental quality in a room.
-The app was made using Googles Flutter Framework for cross-platformn development
+The app was made using Googles Flutter Framework for cross-platform development.

 ## Snippets